App Settings

 1. Click the Default Subscription Merge Options text in the left pane.

-2. Select the Default "allow shared policy responsibility" to be checked checkbox.
+2. Deselect the Default "allow shared policy responsibility" to be checked checkbox.

 3. Click Save.

-Note: Even with this setting enabled, Governors can opt to have their Global Subscription policies combined with AND during policy creation.
+Note: Even with this setting disabled, governors can opt to have their global subscription policies combined with OR during policy creation.

 Configure Governor and Admin Settings